hebaahmedQA/AutomationExercisesTask/README.md

 Package Contents

-Data.ExcelReader:
+* Data.ExcelReader:
-Reads test data (e.g., browser names) from an Excel file.
+Reads test data  browser names) from an Excel file.

-FactoryDesignPattern.BrowserDriverFactory:
+* FactoryDesignPattern.BrowserDriverFactory:
-Provides browser-specific WebDriver instances.
+* Provides browser-specific WebDriver instances.

-Pom.Pages:
+* Pom.Pages:
 Contains POM classes for the application's web pages

-@DataProvider:
+* @DataProvider:
 Supplies browser names from the Excel sheet for testing.

-testAutomationRegisterUser:
+* testAutomationRegisterUser:
 Automates user registration on the website, leveraging the POM classes for interaction.

-@AfterMethod:
+* @AfterMethod:
 Ensures the browser is closed after each test.